Sharpe's Siege (TV programme): Plot summary

-Sharpe's patrol ambushes and annihilates a French column of reinforcements, capturing a resupply cart and a doctor bringing quinine for the comte's mother.
-Resisting the temptation to save it for his wife, Sharpe allows it to be administered to the ailing woman.

-One of Sharpe's men, Rifleman Robinson, is found with a local French girl.
-Sharpe is required to hang him by Wellington's standing order, but when the girl says she had been willing, Sharpe reduces the sentence to a beating from Sergeant Harper.
-During the incident, they question the locals and find them fiercely loyal to Napoleon, making them suspicious of the comte's claims that the region is ripe for rebellion.
+Nearby on his reconnaissance mission, Sharpe's patrol ambushes and annihilates another French column of reinforcements, capturing a resupply cart and a doctor bringing quinine for the comte's mother.
+After the fight, one of Sharpe's men, Rifleman Robinson, is found with a local French girl.
+Sharpe moves to hang him per Wellington's standing order, but the girl says she had been willing, thus saving Robinson.
+Sharpe pays her father to salve his anger, asking him if he is ready to rise against Napoleon.
+The father is indignant and reveals that Bordeaux is fiercely loyal to Napoleon, revealing to Sharpe that the region is not ripe for rebellion.

 Hearing the explosion from the castle's magazine, Sharpe and his men hurry back.
 When he gets a description of the mayor, he realises he has been trapped by Major Ducos.
 Not only will Wellington be tricked into advancing into an ambush, but Ducos will have his own personal revenge on Sharpe.
+Knowing survival is slim, and despite the temptation to save it for his wife, Sharpe allows the quinine to be administered to the ailing woman.

-French General Calvet arrives with a sizable, but inexperienced, force.
+French General Calvet arrives with a sizeable, but inexperienced, force.
 Under a flag of truce, the comte reveals himself to be Napoleon's agent, and offers to let the British go free, provided that they leave Sharpe behind; Robinson replies for them all, "Fight them to the finish, sir."
 Sharpe turns them down.
-Sharpshooters mortally wound the comte in the back at long range as he returns from the parley.
+Hagman shoots the comte dead at long range as he returns from the parley, putting fear into the young French troops of the British skill.

 Sharpe and his men only have 18 rounds each due to the destruction of the ammunition.
 Earlier, out of gratitude for Sharpe providing her mother with quinine, the comte's sister had told them to burn a cellar full of oyster shells to produce lime.
-The French attack, but are met by accurate volley fire.
-With the British ammunition running low, Sharpe's men dump powdered lime from the walls, blinding their foes as they break into the castle.
+The French attack, but are met by the highly accurate volley fire of the riflemen.
+With the British ammunition running low, Sharpe's men dump powdered lime from the walls, blinding their foes as they funnel through the now open gate of the castle, making them easy targets.
 The British proceed to massacre the helpless Frenchmen.
 The beaten French retreat just as the British run out of ammunition.
 A messenger arrives at Calvet's camp from Marshal Soult, Calvet's superior, demanding to know why he was not guarding the flank when Wellington attacked ... fifty miles away.
 The wily British commander had been suspicious, so he attacked elsewhere.
-General Calvet hurries away, leaving Sharpe victorious.
+General Calvet hurries away, leaving Sharpe victorious, and annoyed he was used as a decoy.

 When Sharpe gets back, Bampfylde is placed under arrest for cowardice and other charges.
-Sharpe is astounded to find his wife well; she tells him that Wellington had gone to some lengths to obtain quinine for her.
+Sharpe is astounded to find his wife well; she tells him that Wellington had gone to some lengths to obtain quinine for her, due to his respect for Sharpe.